‘Won’t be anything left’: Trump issues warning to Iran after national security team meeting

 By Alayna Treene, CNN

-(CNN) — President Donald Trump met with top members of his national security team on Saturday to discuss the path forward on the Iran war, a source familiar with the meeting told CNN, a day before he said Tehran “better get moving, FAST, or there won’t be anything left of them.”
+(CNN) — President Donald Trump met with top members of his national security team over the weekend to discuss the path forward on the Iran war and is expected to meet again with the team early this week, a source familiar with the meeting told CNN.

-“For Iran, the Clock is Ticking, and they better get moving, FAST, or there won’t be anything left of them.
+A day after the weekend meeting, the US president issued a new warning to Iran, writing in a social media post on Sunday: “For Iran, the Clock is Ticking, and they better get moving, FAST, or there won’t be anything left of them.
 TIME IS OF THE ESSENCE!
-President DJT,” Trump posted on Truth Social Sunday.

-Vice President JD Vance, Secretary of State Marco Rubio, CIA Director John Ratcliffe and special envoy Steve Witkoff all attended the meeting at the president’s Virginia golf club, the source said.
-The gathering occurred just hours after Trump arrived back in Washington from a high-stakes visit to China, a nation with close ties to Iran.
+President DJT.”

 Trump has grown increasingly impatient with how Tehran has been handling diplomatic negotiations and remains frustrated with the continued closure of the Strait of Hormuz and its impact on global oil prices.
 The White House did not immediately respond to a request for comment.

+“We received a set of corrective points and considerations from the Pakistani mediator,” Iranian foreign ministry spokesman Esmaeil Baghaei said Monday.
+“Our points of view were presented to the American side in return.
+Therefore, the process continues through Pakistan,” he added, according to the state news agency IRNA, without providing further details.

+On the US side, Vice President JD Vance, Secretary of State Marco Rubio, CIA Director John Ratcliffe and special envoy Steve Witkoff all attended the Saturday meeting at the president’s Virginia golf club, the source familiar said.
+The gathering occurred just hours after Trump arrived back in Washington from a high-stakes visit to China, a nation with close ties to Iran.

-Trump and his team held off on deciding how to proceed with Tehran during his visit to Beijing, with several administration officials telling CNN they wanted to see how the talks between Trump and Chinese President Xi Jinping played out before determining a path forward.
+Trump and his team had held off on deciding how to proceed with Tehran during his visit to Beijing, with several administration officials telling CNN they wanted to see how the talks between Trump and Chinese leader Xi Jinping played out before determining a path forward.

 In recent days, Trump has more seriously considered resuming major combat operations in Iran as a way to force them to a compromise to end the war, CNN previously reported, despite his preference to settle the conflict diplomatically.